-Bottom up voting
+Keeping your vote in play – Bottom up voting

-There is a theory that by voting first for candidates who you believe will be eliminated earlier gives your vote a longer lifespan and a better chance of still being there and involved during the decisive late counts.
+There is a theory that by voting first for candidates who you believe will be eliminated early gives your vote a longer lifespan and a better chance of still being there and involved during the decisive late counts.

-There is a certain truth in this (provided you’ve called it correctly!) as when a candidate is eliminated, all of his or her votes are redistributed, so you can be sure yours will remain in the pile.
+There is a certain truth in this (provided you’ve called it correctly!) as when a candidate is eliminated, all of his or her votes are redistributed, so you can be certain yours will remain in the pile.